simonesestito/dark-arch-sddm/README.md

 (Settings > Workspace > Startup and shutdown > Login Screen (SDDM) > click on Simple Dark Theme, apply, authenticate and reboot)

-# FAQ
+# Customize the logo

-*Q: I don't like it because I'm not on Arch*

-A: you can customize the logo.
-In the install.sh you can select your favourite logo.
+Did you know?
+In install.sh you can easily select the logo you prefer.

-*Q: My distro logo isn't in the install script*

-A: open a new issue and specify the distro name.
-If you're a good person, please attach a 512 x 512 logo in .png
+It isn't in the list?
+Open an issue here on GitHub specifying the distro name and a url to the logo you want.

 # Screenshot